TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 1. **Survives overnight spread spikes** — a balanced close reduces margin requirement, keeping the account alive through the spike
 2. **Resumes trimming faster** — surviving the spike means the EA can continue trimming longs on the next bounce, growing net short
-3. **Grows net short indirectly** — each balanced close removes 10L + 10S, preserving the net short ratio while reducing gross
+3. **Grows net short indirectly** — each balanced close preserves the net short ratio while reducing gross
 4. **Better than broker intervention** — the broker would liquidate positions randomly (often closing shorts, destroying the thesis).
 PROTECT closes balanced pairs, preserving the net short structure.

-**The tradeoff:** PROTECT destroys shorts (10 per fire alongside 10 longs).
-But losing 10 shorts to survive beats losing the entire position to a broker stop-out.
+**The tradeoff:** PROTECT destroys shorts alongside longs.
+But losing shorts to survive beats losing the entire position to a broker stop-out.
 The shorts can be rebuilt; a liquidated account cannot.

+**Dynamic sizing (v1.415):** PROTECT close size is `ceil(totalHedgeLots × urgency)` where urgency = `max(1 - ML/threshold, 0.01)`.
+At 55% ML with 56% threshold, urgency is 1.8% → close ~144 of 8000 lots.
+At 40% ML, urgency is 28.6% → close ~2286 lots.
+The math scales to any position size — no tuning needed.

 **Constraints:**
 - PROTECT at 56% is the floor (never lower after 54% broker liquidation experience)
-- 15-second cooldown — allows market to resolve spread spikes before burning lots
-- 1000 max fires — meaningful margin relief at scale (10,000 lots per side = 17% of position)
-- Unlimited fires acceptable if cooldown is sufficient (future consideration)
+- Hard floor at 10% — below this, broker handles stop-out, EA intervention only makes it worse

 ### Overnight Safety Plan